CUBRID/cubrid-manual/en/sql/schema/server_stmt.rst

     );

 **Example 4**
-If your database is configured in an HA environment, you can use the altHosts property to set it up as shown in the example below.
+The following is an example of setting up for failover of a remote database by using the altHosts attribute in PROPERTIES when using a remote database configured in an HA environment.

-For detailed DBLink SQL syntax, refer to :doc:`/sql/query/select` and :doc:`/sql/schema/server_stmt`.
+For more information, see :ref:`cci-connect-with-url`.

 .. code-block:: sql